SkyCountryGame/skycountry-godot/doc/notes.md

 some random notes that are not yet categorized into specific doc files.

-- remember to investigate adam's issues
+- write a script to generate the collisionshape3d for a gltf model

 - do we need a "world time" that cycles to represent the repeating daily happenings